 In closing, 3D animation timelines vary substantially based on the context, goals, tools, staff, complexity, techniques required, and inevitable revisions that emerge.
 Quality 3D animation simply necessitates patience and persistence.
 Anywhere from weeks to years might pass before all the intricately orchestrated components of a virtual film set or video game cinematic come fully to life.

 Automating more tedious technical animation tasks with procedural tools and AI assistance will likely continue accelerating studios.
 But that inspired human artistry remains animation’s priceless ingredient.
-Finding the right balance between 3D animation quality, budgets, and efficient use of skilled animators and technology will allow producers to meet demands in a more timely way.
+Finding the right balance between 3D animation quality, budgets, and efficient use of skilled animators and technology will allow producers to meet demands more quickly.